graphcore/poptorch/docs/user_guide/pytorch_to_poptorch.rst

 |   :dedent: 4                                    |
 +-------------------------------------------------+

-For more information about how to set :py:class:`poptorch.Options`, see :ref:`efficient_data_batching`.
+For more information about how to set :py:class:`poptorch.Options`, see :numref:`efficient_data_batching`.

 Creating your model
 ===================